ruizt/marine-mammal-edna/README.md

 ## Notes

-The file `analysis.R` is a high-level script showing the order of execution of individual analyses.
+The file `~/scripts/analysis.R` is a high-level script showing the order of execution of individual steps in the analysis described in the paper: data processing, aggregation, and transformation; stability selection; nested validation; model fitting; figure and table generation.
+Please note:

-- The scripts in `~/scripts/processing/` will not execute without the raw data files, which are not included with this repository; the results, however, are stored in `~/data/processed/`.
+- The scripts in `~/scripts/processing/` will not execute without the raw data files, which are not included with this repository.
+Raw data files are not necessary to reproduce the analysis, but may be requested from the authors along with an explanation of the purpose of the request.
+- The results of the scripts in `~/scripts/processing/` needed for further analysis **are** available in this repository and are stored in `~/data/processed/`, with the exception of the data partitions, which can be obtained from [ADD LINK].
-- The remaining scripts reproduce the analysis in the paper from this processed data; outputs are stored in `~/rslt/`.
+- To reproduce the analysis in the paper starting from processed data, unzip the file `_combined-partitions.zip` in the `~/data/processed/` directory.
+Then execute the scripts as shown in `~/scripts/analysis.R` (not including processing scripts).
+Outputs of analyses are stored in `~/rslt/`.
 Note that execution times are long (approximately 3 hours per script).
-- The stability selection and nested validation portions of the analysis require data partitions not included in the repository due to file size.
-These can be found here [ADD LINK]

 The map figures utilize shapefiles from GSHHG Release v2.3.7, URL [https://www.soest.hawaii.edu/pwessel/gshhg/](https://www.soest.hawaii.edu/pwessel/gshhg/) accessed December 2024.
 - Wessel, P., and W. H. F. Smith (1996), A global, self-consistent, hierarchical, high-resolution shoreline database, J. Geophys.
 Res., 101(B4), 8741–8743, doi:10.1029/96JB00104.